Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

 As previously investigated by other works, we observe different learned patterns inside a CNN by looking into convolutional layers' activations.
 These patterns can be determined by structures (in the input) that most activate each feature map.
 It is quite similar to mapping human brain activity.
 We give a stimulus and look at what lights up in the brain.

-The problem is, that CNNs have high-dimensional feature maps and reasoning based on them is humanly infeasible.
-Our solution is to group similar responses of feature maps' dimensions to provide an easier analysis.
+The problem is that CNNs have high-dimensional feature maps, and \revTwo{the} reasoning based on them is humanly infeasible.
+Our solution is to group similar responses of feature maps' dimensions to provide easier analysis.